-Loose Motion After Eating Sweets: Here’s Why
+Loose Motion After Eating Sweets: Causes and How to Prevent It

-Published on Tue Feb 24 2026
+Published on Wed Apr 15 2026

 If you notice loose motion after eating sweets, your gut may be reacting to sudden sugar overload.
 High sugar intake can pull water into the intestine, disturb gut bacteria, and speed up bowel movement.
 In sensitive individuals, even a single dessert can trigger urgency or diarrhea.